Capacity of Finite-State Channels with Delayed Feedback: Notation and Preliminaries

 \subsection{Notation}

 Throughout this paper, random variables will be denoted by capital letters and their realizations will be denoted by lower-case letters, e.g. $X$ and $x$, respectively.
 Calligraphic letters denote sets, e.g. $\mathcal{X}$.
 We use the notation $X^n$ to denote the random vector $(X_1,X_2,\dots,X_n)$ and $x^n$ to denote the realization of such a random vector.
+We also use the notation $X_i^j$ ($j>i$) to designate the random vector $(X_i,\dots,X_j)$.
+For a real number $\alpha\in [0,1]$, we define $\bar{\alpha}=1-\alpha$.
 The probability $\Pr[X=x]$ is denoted by $P_X(x)$.
 When the random variable is clear from the context, we write it in shorthand as $P(x)$.
-For a real number $\alpha\in [0,1]$, we define $\bar{\alpha}=1-\alpha$.
-We use the convention that $0\log0 = 0$.
+The directed information between $X^n$ and $Y^n$ is defined as